JustinMShea/phoenixdown/README.md

 ### `figure/` and `data/`

 Store your figures and data here and reference them in your R Markdown files.
+See the [bookdown book](https://bookdown.org/yihui/bookdown/) for details on cross-referencing items using R Markdown.

 ## Related projects